 Today, don’t concentrate on quality.
 Simply measure success based on quantity.
 We will worry about conversation value at a later day.
 The goal of today is just to get everyone on the phone.

 Day 3.
-Data Finesse:
+The Data Cleanser:

 After Day 2’s high intensity, treat the team to an admin day where they are tasked with reviewing and updating a list of CRM entries.